Academic Standards & Policies

 5. A student-athlete will not be allowed to change his/her schedule after initial eligibility is certified unless approved by the Faculty Athletic Representative.
 Contact the Athletics Department for more information or questions.

-For justifiable reasons, an instructor may drop a student from a course by submitting an Instructor’s Drop Report to the Office of the Registrar and Student Records.
+For justifiable reasons, an instructor may drop a student from a course by submitting an email request to the Office of the Registrar and Student Records.
 Reasons for dropping a student may include excessive absences, lack of prerequisites or co-requisites for the course, disruption of the academic process, academic dishonesty, or inability of the student to complete the withdrawal procedures.
 This can occur at any time prior to the last day to drop a course or withdraw from the university as listed in the Academic Calendar.
-This will result in a W or F, as determined by the instructor.
-A student who is dropped may make timely appeal through the dean of the school in which the course is taught.
+A student who is dropped may make timely (typically within one business week) appeal through the dean of the school in which the course is taught.

 In addition to suspension for academic and/or disciplinary causes, a student may be withdrawn by the university for financial and/or medical reasons.